SixSq/old.sixsq.github.com/_jobs/2018-05-14-clojure-developer.md

 - Demonstrated experience in working in a multi-cultural environment
 - Ability to communicate effectively with internal teams, partners and customers
-- Experience of Agile or Lean management practises (e.g. Scrum, Kanban, DevOps)
+- Experience of Agile or Lean management practices (e.g. Scrum, Kanban, DevOps)
 - Experience in working in an open source environment
-- Ability to identify and share impediment
+- Ability to identify and share impediments

 **Nice to have**